At a Glance

 - St. Ambrose School and Parish are called together as a community to nurture the spiritual formation, academic excellence, physical, emotional, and social growth of all students.

-- The St. Ambrose Catholic School student body is dynamic, diverse, and derive from 49 different zip codes across Houston.
+- The St. Ambrose School student body is dynamic, diverse, and derive from 49 different zip codes across Houston.

 - A lunch program is available in the St. Ambrose cafeteria on a daily basis.